dahliaOS/documentation/pangolin/pangolin-linux.md

 sudo pacman -Sy matchbox-window-manager
 ```

-## install
+## Installation

-if your using something other than linuxmint you will get a nosnap error. this won't effect anything.
+If you're using something other than Linux Mint you will get a nosnap error but this won't effect anything.
 ```bash
 git clone https://github.com/HexaOneOfficial/pangolin-linux.git
 cd pangolin-linux && sudo chmod +x install.sh && sudo ./install.sh